GizmoBricks/GizmoTools/DataFileHandling/Mindstorms_SpikeLegacy/README.md

 >   - Press 'Open Hub connections' and choose the 'Programs' tab.
 >   Wait until the program appears in the respective slot's line.
 >   ![]()

-> [!CAUTION]
-> Do not disconnect the hub during file uploading to avoid data loss.
->
-> During the file uploading process, the hub might not respond to any actions.

-> [!NOTE]
-> Larger data files might take some time to upload, up to several minutes in some cases.